6 minute read

 Document Writing

-The verification overhead \(V_r\) for these problems tends to be pretty high.
-In my opintion, I feel likely better off writing the documents myself unless the writing is a very basic information retrieval task (ex: take this bug and add it to the troubleshooting page or FAQ).
+The verification overhead $V_r$ for these problems tends to be pretty high.
+Manual writing is likely preferable unless the writing is a very basic information retrieval task (ex: take this bug and add it to the troubleshooting page or FAQ).

 Here are some estimates (again, not quantitative!):